 - Special Damages For Workplace Injury Claims

-- No Win No Fee Claims For Workplace Accidents
+- No Win No Fee Claims For An Accident At Work & Sick Pay

 - What should an employer do when an employee is injured on the job?